 As with other industries, the consumer market continues to struggle with the impact of the unanticipated and prolonged resin shortage.
 The plastic injection molding market size isn't what it used to be.

 Finding suitable replacements for nylon, acetal resins, polysulfone (PSU), polyphthalamide (PPA), polyphenylene sulfide (PPS), polyphenylene oxide (PPO), and syndiotactic polystyrene (SPS) isn't as simple as swapping out resins.
 It requires collaboration with your injection molder to qualify and test alternatives to ensure they are true solutions.

 The duration of the resin shortage is unpredictable, compelling Kaysun to take problem-solving to the next level.
 For OEMs wishing to mitigate regional supply chain disruption, Kaysun offers collaborative global supply strategy development.

 Broadly speaking, suppliers from different countries of origin (typically at least one onshore and one offshore plastics supplier) are identified for materials fulfillment.
 Should a vendor not be able to fulfill an obligation, Kaysun already has a backup vetted and ready to step in to keep production timelines and project costs on track.

 No doubt about it, new opportunities for consumer market applications present new challenges for manufacturers.
 Companies with loads of plastic injection molding industry experience, such as Kaysun, help you understand and incorporate the trends, processes, and resins that support your product goals, provide a competitive advantage, and help you innovate for the future.

-For more on assessing injection molders for consumer market new product development, download our tip sheet, What Type of Injection Molder Do You Need?
+For more on assessing the injection molding industry for consumer market new product development, download our tip sheet, What Type of Injection Molder Do You Need?
 Click the button below for your free copy!

 1Packaging World, The Consumer Behavior of Plastics and Recycling in America, May 22, 2021